-- Hotel Primavera – simple hotel in a great location with a very good restaurant (Lo Stornello) attached.
+- Hotel Primavera – simple hotel in a prime location with a very good restaurant (Lo Stornello) attached.

-- Hotel Sempione – a brand-new hotel on the lakefront with great rooftop bar.
+- Sempione Boutique Hotel – lakefront hotel with great rooftop bar.
 The owner, Daniela, really goes out of her way for guests.